LATEST NEWS | STAFF SECTION | CAREERS | CONTACT US | PATIENT SURGERY TRACKER | VIEW ED WAIT TIME

 • Palliative

-All permitted visitors will be screened upon entering the hospital.
-Any visitor who screens positive for COVID-19 symptoms will be asked to not visit.
+Designated visitors and essential support persons must be vaccinated and show proof of immunization, as well as identification, prior to being granted entry to the hospital.
+They will also be screened and anyone who screens positive for COVID-19 symptoms will not be able to visit.
 In exceptional circumstances (such as a support person for a woman in labour, a parent/guardian of a child in the Emergency department or a palliative/end of life patient), a visitor who screens positive for symptoms will be reviewed by GBGH’s infection prevention and control practitioner or hospital coordinator prior to entry.

 All visitors must comply with hand hygiene practices, wear a hospital-provided mask for the duration of their visit and follow physical distancing.
 Visitors could also be asked to wear additional personal protective equipment as determined by the care team based on a patients’ condition.